JaredJomar/Projects/TampermonkeyProjects/VideoPlayer/readme.md

-# HTML5 Video Player Speed Control UserScript
+# HTML5 Video Player Speed Control

 Enhance your HTML5 video watching experience by controlling the playback speed with keyboard shortcuts.